Finite groups with geodetic Cayley graphs: Structure of geodetic Cayley graphs

 Hence, $g$ is conjugate to $w_{\ell + 1} \in \Sigma$ and $w_{\ell + 1} = \overline{w_{\ell + 1}}$, proving the lemma. \end{proof}

 The above results lead to the following observation which turns out to be extremely useful in any computer search, since it shows that every $2$-group immediately satisfies \Cref{conj:main}.

-\begin{theorem}[Even order center] Let $G$ a group such that $Z(G)$ is of even order.
+\begin{theorem}[Even order center] Let $G$ be a group such that $Z(G)$ is of even order.
 Then the only geodetic Cayley graph of $G$ is the complete graph. \end{theorem}

 \begin{proof} Assume we have a geodetic Cayley graph of $G$.
-By \Cref{lem:conjugate_ord_two}, the generating set $\Sigma$ must contain one element of each conjugacy class of order two elements in $G$.
-Since $Z(G)$ is of even order it must contain an order two element $g$.
+By \Cref{lem:conjugate_ord_two}, the generating set $\Sigma$ must contain at least one element of each conjugacy class of elements of order two in $G$.
+Since $Z(G)$ is of even order, it must contain an element $g$ of order two.
 As $g$ is in the center of the group, it is not conjugate to any other elements.
 Hence, $g \in \Sigma$ and by \Cref{cor:center}, the Cayley graph is either complete, or an odd cycle.
 Since $G$ contains an even order subgroup, $G$ itself has even order.
 Therefore, the Cayley graph cannot be an odd cycle, so it must a be complete graph. \end{proof}

 \begin{remark} All but $4734$ groups of the approximately $49.5$ billion groups of order at most $1024$ are covered by the combination of \Cref{cor:evencenter} and \Cref{cor:abelian}. \end{remark}